Ancient Herb’s Hair-Loss Secret

 Panax ginseng is also well known for its energizing effect.
 And it helps boost lung power, immune system function, mental sharpness and even your sex drive.

-At the same time, ginseng can ease blood sugar problems.
+In addition, ginseng can ease blood sugar problems.
 It also promotes healthy blood pressure and it has been linked to wrinkle reduction.1

 But most doctors will tell you that panax ginseng will do nothing for hair loss – but a number of recent studies suggest otherwise.